Vision problems after LASIK or other refractive surgeries

 The sharper clarity of a GP lens can correct optical imperfections that eyeglasses and soft contacts can't address.
 This makes gas permeable contact lenses or hybrid lenses a better choice if you're looking to restore the sharpest vision possible.

 The results of LASIK and other laser vision correction procedures depend on the skill of the surgeon as well as how your corneas heal.
-Symptoms that some people have after laser procedures include glare, halos and starbursts around headlights and street lights.
+Symptoms that some people have after laser procedures include glare, halos, and starbursts around headlights and streetlights.
 LASIK and other procedures also can sometimes cause irregular astigmatism, with accompanying blurred and/or distorted vision.
-Fortunately, for most people who have less-than-perfect vision after refractive surgery, these problems are quite mild and usually tolerable.
-For others however, the vision problems that occur after surgery can cause eye strain, headaches and difficulty driving at night.
+Fortunately, for most people who have a less-than-perfect vision after refractive surgery, these problems are quite mild and usually tolerable.
+For others, however, the vision problems that occur after surgery can cause eye strain, headaches and difficulty driving at night.

 If you are reading this, you are probably one of those people that are bothered by the results.
 LASIK and other laser vision correction procedures reshape your eye's front surface by removing microscopic amounts of tissue from the cornea.
 This can cause irregularities in the shape of the cornea that can make your vision less distinct after surgery than it was when you wore glasses or contact lenses before the procedure.

 Gas permeable contact lenses create a new optical surface on the eye and enable you to see more clearly.
 Soft lenses simply conform to the shape of the cornea.
 A "lake" of tears covers irregularities on the cornea's surface that cause irregularities and the blurred vision.
 The clear front surface of the GP lens optically replaces the irregular corneal surface, eliminating blur and visual distortions.